liquibase/liquibase-neo4j/docs/reference-features.md

 Cypher formatted change log files can only use `sqlCheck` at the moment.
 `cypherCheck` can be combined with other preconditions with the standard boolean operators.

+!!! warning
+    Before version 4.21.1.2, JSON and YAML change logs had to specify a `sql` attribute instead of `cypher`.

 === "XML"

     ```xml